Search and Rescue Dogs

 - In the heat of summer, it is important for a dog to have a cooling vest, which will allow them to track for a longer period of time without getting overheated.

-- Dogs on Duty MO has also provided MukLuks (foot protective booties) for these very special dogs.
+- We have also provided MukLuks (foot protective booties) for these very special dogs.
 This MukLuk protects the paws of the Search and Rescue Dog from the elements as well as from any chemical spills that might be in a particular search area following a disaster.

-- Dogs On Duty MO will also provide gas cards and lodging funds for the Search and Rescue Dog teams during times of crisis.
+- We will also provide gas cards and lodging funds for the Search and Rescue Dog teams during times of crisis.
 This helps to offset the cost of travel for the handler.

 What Should I Know About a Search and Rescue Dog?